 Parvis Notre-Dame – Pl.
 Jean-Paul II, 75004 Paris, France

-Paris Point Zero is the city’s true center.
+Paris Point Zero is the city’s true centre.
 Its location in the middle of the Parvis Notre Dame means that many tourists pass by, oblivious as to what lies under their feet.
-However, this is the point of Paris from which all other signs in France are measured.
+However, this is the point of Paris from which all other points and distances in France are measured.
 People often leave their change here, hoping it may bring them good luck…

 8 Boulevard du Palais, 75001 Paris, France